ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 * Update number of cores - You can update the number of reserved cores based on resource availability and allocation.
 * Delete an existing SPP - You can delete any existing SPP.
 Before deleting, ensure that no virtual server instances exist in the SPP.
 The virtual server instances if present, must be deleted or moved out with a support ticket.

-## Managing a virtual server instance inside shared processor pool
+## Managing a virtual server instance inside Shared processor pool

 {: manage-vm-inside-spp}